plow-technologies/inferno/docs/dev.md

 }
 ```

-You may also consider adding another Python shell environment to our flake `devShells`.
+You may also consider adding another Python shell environment to our flake's `devShells` (defined in `nix/dev-shells.nix`).

 The correct version of TorchScript can also be found [here](https://github.com/plow-technologies/inferno/blob/main/.github/workflows/build.yml) if you'd like to install it locally.